Balhau/receita-provider/README.md

 terraform plan -out tf_plan.state
 ```

-The end result should be a `json` file containing the terraform state to be executed.
+The end result should be a `binary` file containing the terraform state to be executed.
 To finally apply the terraform changes we need to run

 ```sh